lsst-dm/dmtn-184/index.rst

 query results to ``pandas`` format requires significant effort on client side.
 The main reason for this is a mismatch between data representation used by Cassandra client and ``pandas``.
-Cassandra client produces result data as a sequence of tuples which is close match to wire-level format. ``pandas`` on the other hand keeps the data in memory as a set of two-dimensional arrays.
+Cassandra client produces result data as a sequence of tuples which is a close match to wire-level protocol. ``pandas`` on the other hand keeps the data in memory as a set of two-dimensional arrays.
 Transformation of tuples to arrays involves a lot of iterations that all happen in Python level.
-If further improvements for conversion is necessary one could think of either replacing ``pandas`` with format that better matches Cassandra data or rewriting expensive part of conversion in C++.
+If further improvements for conversion is necessary one could think of either replacing ``pandas`` with a format that better matches Cassandra representation or rewriting expensive parts of conversion in C++.

 High Availability
 =================

-One unplanned test happened by accident but allowed us to check how high availability feature of Cassandra performs (`DM-28522`_).
+One unplanned test happened by accident but allowed us to check how does high availability feature of Cassandra perform (`DM-28522`_).
 One of the eight Cassandra nodes was misconfigured and its server became unavailable for several hours.
 Despite that cluster continued functioning normally without much of impact on performance.
-Both read and write times stayed at the same level, though obviously timeouts did happen when some clients that connected to that particular instance had to wait for response before cluster declared that node as dead.
+Both read and write latencies stayed at the same level, though obviously timeouts did happen when some clients that connected to that particular instance had to wait for response before cluster declared that node as dead.

-After the instance was reconfigured and re-joined the cluster operations continued and monitoring showed that data recovery on the temporary unavailable node worked as expected.
+After the instance was reconfigured and re-joined the cluster all operations continued and monitoring showed that data recovery on the temporary unavailable node worked as expected.
 This incident shows that Cassandra can function without service degradation when one replica becomes inaccessible.
 Cassandra